allyhoward/micb475/agendas/agenda_week7.md

    * Primary focus of project will be regarding Horizon types
       * determine if we want to also control for pH
    * Group meetings to finish up proposal
       * provide Avril with updates up until early Saturday morning to get feedback prior to submission

+   *Action item: Finish proposal!